guillemsrr/zitro-test/README.md

 My first approach was to use `MainMenuHandler` to listen for the buttons click and load each scene.
-However, I realized that it was better to use the `SceneLoaderButton` component to listen the button clicks and load the scenes, that way I could reuse the same component for all buttons that load scenes, for example the "Return to menu" button.
+However, I realized that it was better to use the `SceneLoaderButton` component to listen the button clicks and load the scenes, that way I could reuse the same component for all buttons that load scenes, not just in the Menu, for example the "Return to menu" button.

-I also decided to create a `SceneManager` Singleton to manage the scenes loading.
-This class would also contain the scenes names, that way if the team decided to change the scenes names, they would only need to change them in one place.
-Then the `SceneLoaderButton` would use the `SceneManager` to load the scenes.
+At first, I also decided to create a `SceneManager` Singleton to manage the scenes loading.
+This class would also contain the scene names, that way if the team decided to change their names, they would only need to change them in one place.
-But as the `SceneManager` had to be instantiated to each scene that used it and in the editor I would need to set the scenes names manually anyways, I decided to remove it and use `SceneLoaderButton` + director.loadScene directly in these components, without the need of the scene manager singleton and over-engineering it.
+The `SceneLoaderButton` would use the `SceneManager` to load the scenes, but as the `SceneManager` had to be instantiated to each scene that used it and in the editor I would need to set the scenes names manually anyways, I decided to remove it and use `SceneLoaderButton` + `director.loadScene` directly in these components, without the need of the scene manager singleton and so without over-engineering it (KISS principle!).

 ### Clock:

 `ClockHandler` updates and prints the clock every second.
-It fetches the time from an API using `TimeAPIBase` base class at start, scheduled every second.
+It fetches the time from an API using `TimeAPIBase` base class at start, scheduled every second. (_fetchInterval)

 ```ts
 start() {